XimeraProject/standalone/SPEC.md

 `data-output="latex"`

 The "math" class will output the resulting math expression in this format.
-Valid options are "text", "latex", and "guppy".
+Valid options are "text", "latex", "guppy", and "none".
 Default value is "latex".

 ## Answer blanks